-Over recent years Potton & Burton has also developed a strong focus on good quality children’s books, which have included classics such as the bestselling Herbert the Brave Sea Dog, and the hugely successful Explore & Discover series.
+Over recent years Potton & Burton has also developed a strong focus on good quality children’s books, which have included classics such as the bestselling Herbert the Brave Sea Dog, which has sold over 30,000 copies in New Zealand, and the hugely successful Explore & Discover series.

 From the beginning the company has controlled its own sales and distribution, and that remains a key component of the company’s success.
-This has also enabled Potton & Burton to provide distribution services to other publishers, currently including Lonely Planet, Hema products and Auckland University Press.
+This has also enabled Potton & Burton to provide distribution services to other publishers, currently including Lonely Planet, Beatnik, Hema products and Auckland University Press.

 Potton & Burton is proudly independent, and actively values the freedom to publish books that inspire and matter, and to maintain a committed and hands-on involvement in every book that is published.

 Craig Potton Publishing was started in 1987 by photographer and conservationist Craig Potton, whose original motivation was to create a vehicle to publish high-quality photographic books.
 In 1990 Robbie Burton, who now co-owns the company with Craig Potton, joined Craig Potton Publishing as Managing Editor and Publisher.
 Since 1987, the company has grown to the point where it now publishes more than 20 new titles per year, maintains a strong backlist of New Zealand books, and also publishes around 20 calendars annually.
 The company is based in Nelson, and changed its name to Potton & Burton in March 2015.